CiscoDevNet/terraform-fmc-dynamicobjects/README.md

 * This variables file is generated with the most updated values from Consul catalog for all the services identified in the task.
 * consul-terraform-sync updates this file with the latest values when the corresponding service gets updated in Consul catalog.

-consul-terraform-sync manages the entire Terraform workflow of plan, apply and destroy for all the individual workspaces corrresponding to the defined "tasks" based on the updates to the services to those tasks.
+consul-terraform-sync manages the entire Terraform workflow of plan, apply and destroy for all the individual workspaces corresponding to the defined "tasks" based on the updates to the services to those tasks.

 If there is a missing feature or a bug - - open an issue